-The Board of Trustees sponsors this award as a way of thanking community members for their time and generosity.
+The Friends of Whitman County sponsors this award as a way of thanking community members for their time and generosity.

 Communities and Volunteers (September 2020) Recognizing compassionate support from organizations and individuals giving their time and donations to those that have been affected by local wildfires.